 - Jane has a rare blend of top research, analytical, and interpersonal skills.

-- Because of Jane's research and communications skills, I didn't hesitate to ask her to monitor epileptic patients and prepare electrodes to be implanted in their bilateral temporal lobes.
+- Because of Carla's research and communications skills, I didn't hesitate to ask her to monitor epileptic patients and prepare electrodes to be implanted in their bilateral temporal lobes.
 Her quality work contributed significantly to a paper we co-authored and presented to the Society for Neuroscience.

 - He was in the top 10% of his class.